software-students-spring2025/1-specification-exercise-biglegs/README.md

 As a student, I want to see instructions for self-debugging small malfunctions so that I can solve minor issues and not delay my print tasks.

+As a maintenance staff member, I want to receive real-time notifications of printer issues, so I can prioritize and fix problems efficiently.

+As a student, I want to notify maintenance when a printer is out of paper, so I can continue printing without delays.

+As a student, I want to see an estimated wait time for a busy printer, so I can decide whether to wait or choose another one.

+As a student, I want to filter printers by distance so that I can decide which printer I should go to to save time.

+As a student, I want to filter printers by availability, so I can quickly find a free one to use.

+As a student, I want to receive real-time updates on my print job status, so I know when it is completed or if there is an issue.

 ## Activity Diagrams

 See instructions.
 Delete this line and place images of your UML Activity diagrams here.